Skip to content

 Relationships

-The Instagram algorithm isn’t just taking into account how you interact with content: it’s watching how you interact with other users.
 Does someone follow you and search for you by name?
 Do you message each other, or leave comments?
 Do you tag each other in your posts?
-If another Insta user is clearly your BFF or superfan, Instagram is more likely to share your latest video with them as soon as it drops.
+If you’re clearly closely connected to another Insta user, the platform is more likely to share your latest video with them.

 Relevance of the content

-Instagram tracks user affinity — a fancy way of saying “whatchu like.”
-If you’ve liked or engaged in some other way with a Reel or post in the past, Instagram takes a note of the subject or topic, and tries to serve up similar content.
+If you’ve liked or engaged in some other way with a Reel or post in the past, Instagram takes note of the subject or topic and tries to serve up similar content.

 TLDR: Watching videos of dogs playing basketball begets more videos of dogs playing basketball.
 It’s the circle of life at work, and it’s a beautiful thing.